FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Best trucking companies that offer paid CDL training

 Below is a detailed analysis of the best trucking companies that offer CDL paid training.
-This review includes their individual requirements, training costs, job placement opportunities and more.
+This review includes their individual requirements, benefits, job placement opportunities, and more.

 Roehl Transport

-Current winner of the American Trucking Association’s President’s Award, Roehl prides itself on safety, community outreach and fair payment practices.
-As one of the 100 largest trucking companies in the country, there are nearly 2,000 tractors, over 5,000 trailers and more than 2,500 employees at Roehl.
-This nationwide outfit focuses on not only delivering the goods but delivering on its word, too.
-Enrolling in the Roehl driver training program involves learning from and training with some of the top drivers in the country, all while being paid!
-Roehl offers a wide range of CDL programs for drivers with different levels of experience.
+Enrolling in the industry-leading Roehl driver training program involves learning from and training with some of the top drivers in the country, all while earning money!
+They offer a wide range of CDL programs for drivers with different levels of experience.

 Best for: Long haul trucking